kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md

 ### §26.35   Changes to type certificates affecting fuel tank flammability.

-\(a\) *Applicability.* This section applies to holders and applicants for approvals of the following design changes to any airplane subject to [[Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md#§26.33   Holders of type certificates: Fuel tank flammability.|14 CFR 26.33]](a):
+\(a\) *Applicability.* This section applies to holders and applicants for approvals of the following design changes to any airplane subject to 14 CFR 26.33(a):

 \(1\) Any fuel tank designed to be Normally Emptied if the fuel tank installation was approved pursuant to a supplemental type certificate or a field approval before December 26, 2008;